| WVEC Legislative UpdateApril 6, 2001 Wacky Week Sevenby Gary Zuckett The next to last week at the legislature is always wild as each body is

 members.
 Without further contributions we may be unable to give lobby team

+members an extra check to cover some of their travel and lodging expenses.
 So dig down deep into your pockets, if you can.
 There's even time left to buy

 more raffle tickets for the Mark Blumenstein sculpture.
 It's been a tough and